This is linear momentum simplified. Solve any problem using conservation of momentum or the impulse-momentum law.

 What is an external force?
 It is a force that is not within the system.
 For example, imagine a car traveling.
 The system is just the car.
 Suppose it hits a wall and comes to a stop.
 The wall applied an external force, that caused a change in velocity, thus a change in momentum.

-Example of an Impulse Problem
+Example Impulse Problem

 A 0.0600kg tennis ball is traveling at 30.0m/s.
 After being hit by the opponents racket, the ball’s velocity is 20.0 m/s in the opposite direction.
 Calculate the: